fredderf204/ARMTemplates/README.md

 **Please note that you will need to change the repoURL and branch values to suit your needs.

-Also feel free to fork demo app https://github.com/fredderf204/mfnode22
+Also feel free to fork my demo app https://github.com/fredderf204/mfnode22